OliverGebert/Ecosystem/documentation/Story.md

 # Introduction and Motivation

 The Ecosystem is an interactive simulation designed to model a dynamic and self-sustaining virtual landscape.
-It aims to capture the complexity of real-world ecosystems by simulating the behavior of various animal species within a shared environment.
-The application allows the user to observe the ecosystem as it evolves over time, with the option to influence its development in two primary ways: by issuing direct commands to a special “human” agent that can navigate the terrain, and by modifying environmental conditions across the landscape.
-The player has full oversight of the map, making it possible to watch individual animal movements, monitor resource changes, and understand the interplay between species.
+It aims to capture the complexity, unpredictability, and feedback loops of natural ecosystems by simulating the behavior of various animal species, plant growth, and environmental change within a shared environment.
+Players can observe the emergent evolution of the ecosystem over many simulated years, with each agent and terrain feature interacting through clear, rule-driven logic.

-Before starting a simulation, the player can define the size of the map, the terrain types it contains, and the density and variety of animal populations.
-The map is built as a hexagonal grid, ensuring that each patch has exactly six neighboring patches, which supports natural movement patterns and balanced adjacency.
-Each patch is defined by static terrain attributes, such as vegetation, elevation, or water availability, and can be occupied by one or more animals depending on the simulation rules.
-Animals themselves have dynamic attributes, such as species type, vision range, strength, energy level, and fear level, which influence their decisions and survival chances.

-In later extensions, the simulation can incorporate environmental effects such as weather and time of day, introducing conditions like daylight, darkness, heat, cold, sun, and rain.
-These global influences can alter animal behavior by affecting sight, energy, and fear, thereby creating more realistic and varied ecosystem dynamics.
-The simulation progresses in discrete rounds, during which each animal perceives its surroundings, makes movement decisions, resolves conflicts, and updates its state.
-This structured turn-based approach makes it possible to analyze the ecosystem in detail, trace cause-and-effect relationships, and apply deliberate interventions to shape the outcome.
+The application allows users to:
+- Observe the ecosystem as it evolves in real time or at accelerated rates.
+- Influence the environment by issuing direct commands to a unique “human” agent, introducing or removing species, or changing climate/terrain variables.
+- Pause, step through, and rewind simulation turns to analyze ecosystem dynamics and notable events.
+- Adjust simulation parameters (map size, climate variability, species traits, etc) before and during a run to explore "what-if" scenarios.

+The map is a **hexagonal grid** supporting rich, natural movement and realistic adjacency.
+Each patch has terrain (vegetation, elevation, water), seasonal resource levels, and weather exposure.
+Agents (animals and plants) continuously adapt to changing circumstances, with species-specific sensors and motivations.

+Animal species are defined with:
+- **Behavioral schemas** that blend innate drives (food, safety, territory, mating, sociality) and adaptive responses to local context (weather, population density, predator/prey abundance).
+- A memory of previous experiences (e.g., dangerous spots, resource-rich patches), supporting advanced behaviors like migration, territory defense, and learning avoidance.
+- Interactions with both abiotic (wind, rain, temperature) and biotic (predators, prey, conspecifics, plants, human agent) factors.

+Environmental effects (weather, time of day, disasters) gradually shape the map, create migration waves, and influence plant growth cycles and animal well-being.
+Discrete rounds simulate perception, decision-making, movement, interaction/conflict, and patch/agent state updates for maximum transparency and debuggability.
+Each cycle supports animation and logging for deep analysis and replay.

+A robust interface overlays visualization of animal movement, resource flows, and weather, and provides a console for intervention commands and replay control, enabling educational and research uses as well as sandbox play.

 # Map and Patches

-The game world is represented as a **hexagon-based map** where each patch has exactly **six possible neighbors**.
-The hex layout uses an **axial coordinate system** where each patch is identified by a pair of integers `(q, r)`.
+The world is a scalable **hex-based map** with exactly **six neighbors per patch**. dynamic terrain generation allows diverse layouts (lakes, forests, meadows, mountains, etc.) plus user-edited patches.
+The **axial coordinate system** `(q, r)` simplifies neighbor lookup and pathfinding.
+Persistently store the map state for replays and savegames.

 ## Hex Coordinates and Neighbors

-Neighbor positions are determined by adding one of six fixed offsets:
+Neighbor positions use six predefined offsets:

 | Direction  | Offset (q, r) |
 |------------|---------------|